bcooperstl/advent-of-code-2021/documentation/day5.md

 - Loop over the list of line segments
     - If the line segment is a horizontal or vertical line
         - Call the map_segment method on the map
 - **Output** the result of the count_dangerous method on the map

+### Part 2 ###

+This is the same as part 1, only it needs to also include line segments that are at 45-degree angles.
+The main code change will be in the map_segment method to handle the 45-degree angles.

+- Obtain the list of line segments by parsing the input as described above.
+- Initalize the map to be empty
+- Loop over the list of line segments
+   - Call the map_segment method on the map
+- **Output** the result of the count_dangerous method on the map

 ## Things I learned ##